 I’m not sure who came up with the idea of a computerized scope at Celestron, but whoever that was, they are to be saluted.
 Yeah, I know not many folks remember the Compustars, and even fewer realize they were pretty good telescopes.
 At the very least, they were a signpost pointing in the direction the telescope industry would be going over the next two decades.
 If it accomplished nothing else, the Compustar project at least allowed one brilliant dude, Mike Simmons, to show what he could do with the (relatively) primitive computers of the day when they were hooked to C8s, C11s, and C14s.

-If you want more in-depth on the Compustar, let me refer you to my Used CAT Buyer’s Guide and to this outstanding web page.
-The doggoned executive summary, though, is that Celestron contracted Mr. Simmons and his company, ATI, to help produce a line of robotic SCTs.
-He did just that, and they worked OK considerin’ this was mostly new ground bein’ broken.
+Used CAT Buyer’s Guide.
+The doggoned executive summary, though, is Celestron contracted Mr. Simmons and his company, ATI, to help produce a line of robotic SCTs.
+He did just that, and they worked OK considering this was mostly new ground bein’ broken.
 Those who remember the C-stars at all mostly remember ‘em as a relatively short-lived line of scopes.
 Not true.
 Celestron kept selling them for nearly a decade.
 They just didn’t sell many of ‘em.